parthwader/Sudoku-Solver/README.md

 # TO-DO
 1. Add the functionality of generating a Sudoku
 2. Add the option to try out various methods to solve the Sudoku
-  i.
-Dancing Links
+  1. Dancing Links
- ii.
-Spiral Backtracking
+  2. Spiral Backtracking
-iii.
-Reverese Backtracking
+  3. Reverese Backtracking